Safety Management for Heads of Management Unit

 As a large and complex organisation the activities of the University have the potential to affect many people.
 It is the aim or the University to ensure that no-one is harmed as a result of any of its activities.
 As part of its commitment to health and safety the University has prepared a formal statement of its policy on Safety, Health and Wellbeing.
 This can be accessed below.

-A nationally agreed code of practice on management of health and safety within the HE sector has been published and provides a valuable guide to the legal duties of those in leadership roles at all levels of the organisation and guidance on the management arrangements that are needed to meet these legal obligations.
+A nationally agreed code of practice on management of health and safety within the HE sector has been published by the Universities Safety and Health Association (USHA) and provides a valuable guide to good practice and on the legal duties of those in leadership roles at all levels of the organisation.
+There is also guidance on the management arrangements that are needed to meet these legal obligations.

-The University has also produced local guidance to help staff with such roles.
-This explains the key elments of a typical framework for safety management within a University management unit.
-This can be viewed in the Sections within the menu on the left of this page.
-We would anticipate that this guidance will most frequently be applied at School/Research Institute/Service level.
+We would expect that this guidance will most frequently be applied at School or Service level.
 However, where risks are similar across several areas and common management arragements can be followed, it may be more efficient to operate the systems described at College level.
-The guidance provided is fairly standard safety management advice but does not preclude alternative arrangements being adopted provided these are equally effective in achieving safe and legal working arrangements.
+The guidance provided is fairly standard safety management advice, but does not preclude alternative arrangements being adopted provided these are effective in achieving safe and legal working arrangements.

 - Section 1 - Safety policy and arrangements